5 days ago

 If you’re looking to get your hands on a collector’s item, it won’t be as easy as doing a quick Amazon search.
 Most collectors still turn to eBay to find the rarest Beanies, but it’s important to know what to look out for.

 Just because something on eBay is listed at a specific price doesn’t necessarily mean it’s worth that much.
 The most recent ‘sold’ prices matter when trying to figure out a fair price for a rare Beanie Baby.
 The sold price is important because that’s what someone actually paid for the item, not what the seller hoped to get for it.
-Some unscrupulous sellers will create fake listings with exceedingly high prices and then use a fake account to buy the item, all in hope of alluring real buyers into thinking these are fair market prices.
+Some unscrupulous sellers will create fake listings with exceedingly high prices and then use a fake account to buy the item, hoping to trick real buyers into thinking these are fair market prices.

 Make sure your Beanies aren’t fakes.
-Counterfeit Beanie Babies started being manufactured in the mid-90s as the toy’s popularity was surging.
+Counterfeit Beanie Babies started being manufactured in the mid-90s as the toy’s popularity surged.
 Fortunately, it’s easy to recognize a counterfeit Beanie.
 Take a look at the toy’s eyes.
-If the plastic eyes are a different shape or size, it’s a tell-tale sign, it’s not authentic.
-Also, an original tush tag will have its name on it in red.
-A lot of fakes printed the name in orange.
+If the plastic eyes are a different shape or size, it’s a tell-tale sign that it’s not authentic.
+Also, an original tush tag will have its name in red.
+A lot of fakes print the name in orange.